Exercise Trident Juncture 2018

 Trident Juncture 18, abbreviated TRJE18, was a NATO-led military exercise held in Norway in October and November 2018 with an Article 5 collective defence scenario.
 The exercise was the largest of its kind in Norway since the 1980s.
 An expected 50,000 participants from 31 nations partook, including 10,000 vehicles, 250 aircraft and 65 vessels.
 The exercise was mainly held in the central and eastern parts of Norway, in addition to air and sea areas in Norway, Sweden and Finland.
 The stated goal of Trident Juncture was to train the NATO Response Force and to test the alliance's defence capability.
 According to the Norwegian Armed Forces, the exercise tested the country's ability to receive and handle allied support.

 Background

-During the NATO summit in Wales in 2014, the alliance decided to conduct several high-profile military exercises in the coming years.
+During the 2014 Wales NATO summit, the alliance decided to conduct several high-profile military exercises in the coming years.
 Exercise Trident Juncture was one of these exercises, and the first edition was held in Portugal and Spain in 2015.
 NATO also decided to conduct a second Trident Juncture, planned to be held in 2018.
 The Norwegian government offered to host the exercise, and NATO accepted Norway's offer in 2015.
 The main part of the exercises took place in the central and eastern parts of Norway, in the counties of Trøndelag, Hedmark and Oppland.

 The Norwegian Armed Forces have called the exercise the largest held in Norway since the 1980s.
 It was NATO's largest exercise since 2002.